lokesh/lokesh-dhakar/src/places.md

       if (!this.categoryFilter) return [];

       let subCategories = {
-        [SUBCATEGORY_ANY]: this.venuesFilteredByPrimaryCategoryAndLocation.length
+        [SUBCATEGORY_ANY]: this.filteredByPrimaryCategoryAndLocation.length
       };

-      this.venuesFilteredByPrimaryCategoryAndLocation.forEach(venue => {
+      this.filteredByPrimaryCategoryAndLocation.forEach(venue => {
           let { subCategory } = venue;

         // If category has not been bucketed by my, skip